steffenwoell/steffenwoell.github.io/docs/publication-citations-public.md

 - a compact mobile bottom sheet;
 - reduced-motion support.

+The Publications header additionally offers complete-list downloads in BibTeX, RIS, and CSL-JSON.
+The browser assembles them from the same generated records as the individual dialog, so no second publication list is maintained.

 Unsupported publication categories do not receive an inactive control.
 JavaScript failure leaves the original publication list and links intact.